 El Ordeno Listed by thegentlemen Ransomware Group

 On April 15, 2026, Ecuadorian dairy company El Ordeño appeared on the leak site of the ransomware group known as thegentlemen.
-The listing confirms that internal files were exfiltrated during a ransomware attack on the firm, which connects more than 6,000 small and medium dairy producers across Ecuador’s highlands and Amazon region.
+The listing states that internal files were exfiltrated during a ransomware attack on the firm, which connects more than 6,000 small and medium dairy producers across Ecuador’s highlands and Amazon region.

 Public reporting indicates the incident involves El Ordeño, formally known as Sociedad Industrial Ganadera El Ordeño S.A., an agro-industrial dairy processor headquartered in Quito.
 The company was founded in 2001 and became the first certified B Corporation dairy operation in Ecuador, Latin America, and the Caribbean in 2019.
 Available reporting describes the data exposed as internal files stolen prior to the ransomware deployment.
 The number of individuals whose information appears in the files remains unknown.
 The listing was published on the group’s leak site, which is tracked by ransomware.live.